Lanzoor/vscode-overlays/README.md

 ---

-## 🔄 Step 4 — Restart and Activate
+## 🔄 Step 4 - Restart and Activate

 1. Hit **Ctrl+Shift+P** up your keyboard.
 2. Type **Enable Custom CSS and JS**
 3. Click it!
-4. VSCode will say “yo, wanna restart?” — click **Restart Visual Studio Code** 🌀
+4. VSCode will show you a pop-up, saying you need to restart after changing - click **Restart Visual Studio Code**

 And just like that, you can enjoy the new experience!